-This reality led to our recent study, Workplace 2025: The Post-Digital Frontier to uncover how organizations are progressing when it comes to digital transformation and, more importantly, what lessons can be learned to unleash digital prowess.
+This reality led to our study, Workplace 2025: The Post-Digital Frontier to uncover how organizations are progressing when it comes to digital transformation and, more importantly, what lessons can be learned to unleash digital prowess.
 A study of more than 800 C-suite and department heads, as well as nearly 3,000 workers across the U.S., discovered that most companies (52%) are in the “developing” stages of digital transformation.
 A much smaller number, only 10 percent of organizations, are considered “superior” in their digital transformation journey today.
 The study found that superior companies are twice as likely to embrace and utilize digital technologies and innovations.
-Companies in this elite group are also more like to embrace new learning technologies and reskill or upskill their current talent to meet the demands of the future workplace.
+Companies in this elite group are also more likely to embrace new learning technologies and reskill or upskill their current talent to meet the demands of the future workplace.

 No matter where your company is on its digital journey, consider incorporating the following talent management best practices into your organization’s strategy.

 embrace technology — or lose your best workers